 5-2-1-0 Healthy Choices Count!
 Summit

-If you have questions, please contact Lori Byrd via email.
+If you have questions, please email the Iowa Medical Society.

-Learn from experts from across the state implementing 5-2-1-0 Healthy Choices Count! in schools, early care, out-of-school programs, health care clinics and communities.
-Sessions focus on how to adopt strategies that support the healthy choice as the easy choice and create policy, system and environmental changes within all sectors.
+Learn from experts across the state implementing 5-2-1-0 Healthy Choices Count! in schools, early care, out-of-school programs, health care clinics, and communities.
+Sessions focus on adopting strategies that support the healthy choice as the easy choice and create policy, system, and environmental changes within all sectors.

 |Time||Presentation Title and Speaker|

 How Partners Use 5-2-1-0 Resources to Engage Families

 Michelle Berenstein, RN, Pre K-12 School Nurse - Riceville Community School District

 Hear from professionals across the healthcare industry, including a pediatrician, school nurse, health coach, and dental consultant, on how to successfully engage with families to spread the 5-2-1-0 message.
 Panelists will provide tips and tricks to make healthy choices, the easy choice where families live, work, and play.

 Douglas A. Gentile, PhD, Distinguished Professor in Liberal Arts and Sciences - Department of Psychology, Iowa State University

 How does the media influence brain development, and should we be concerned about the heavy diet of violence in the media?
 In this workshop, we'll examine the scientific literature to understand not only what the effects can be, both positive and negative, but also how they have those effects.
 We will also address how parents and caregivers have the power to enhance the benefits while minimizing the potential harms.